igblackadder/Film_Project/README.md

 Results
 -------

-The results of the analysis (so far) have been summarized in "Film Runtime paper.pdf," this includes the background to the project, a brief description of the analysis, and some of the results.
+The results of the analysis (so far) have been summarized in "Film runtime paper.pdf," this includes the background to the project, a brief description of the analysis, and some of the results.
 The plots from the paper have also been included as seperate files in the figures folder.
 You should download the paper as it doesn't always render properly inside github.
-You can download by clicking the "Film Runtime paper.pdf" link and then clicking "Raw" in the top right corner of the page.
+You can download by clicking the "Film runtime paper.pdf" link and then clicking "Raw" in the top right corner of the page.

 Code